simon.vergauwen

 I get that effect {} can bind Either / Option / ValidatedAll the DSLs are implemented through

-).
-Looking at the either.eager
+Raise (and EffectScope).
+Looking at the either.eager or new either

-inline fun <E, A> either(block: Raise<E>.() -> A): Either<E, A>
+inline fun <E, A> either(block: Raise<E>.() -> A): Either<E, A>.

 So you can always seamlessly mix the two, and you can use what you prefer.simon.vergauwen